 Caregiver and Family Assistance

 Family members can play an important role by providing appropriate orientation, support, and assistance.
-More and more, hospitals are allowing family members to sleep overnight with relatives who are already delirious or at high risk of becoming so.
+More and more, hospitals are allowing family members to sleep overnight with relatives who are already delirious or at high risk of delirium.
 If you are a caregiver, get medical help right away if the patient's mental status worsens suddenly.

 You can find caregiver support groups in many regions.
-You may ask your healthcare professional for a recommendation, or contact a recognized mental health organization, geriatric center, library, community center, or the yellow pages of the phone book for Caregiver resources.
-An internet search using “caregiver support” and “older people” as key words will indicate many groups that provide support by telephone, or in person within the area you live.
-Members of these groups obtain support by talking about their experiences, sharing strategies for coping, and informing each other about community resources.
+You may ask your healthcare provider for a recommendation, or contact a recognized mental health organization, geriatric center, library, community center, or the yellow pages of the phone book for Caregiver resources.
+An internet search using “caregiver support” and “older people” as key words will list many groups that provide support by telephone, or in person within the area you live.
+Members of these groups get support by talking about their experiences, sharing strategies for coping, and informing each other about community resources.
 Groups may be organized through nonprofit organizations, clinics, churches or other places of worship, or even by interested individuals.

 Posted: March 2012